 There are so many different recipes out there that you can try out – they might start off simple so that you can gradually build up to more complex recipes, but no matter what your skill level is we have no doubt that you will be able to master the art of pasta dish making.

-This is why it is a meal that can be quite easily consumed every day – because you can alway do something different with it.
-You do not have to batch make a recipe to last you a week, you can source the ingredients quite easily or they will just be at home in your cupboard and this will allow you to make a wide variety of different meals.
+This is why it is a meal that can be quite easily consumed every day – because you can always do something different with it at the last minute.
+You do not have to batch make a recipe to last you a week (in fact, you shouldn’t… pasta is ONLY served fresh!)
+You can source the ingredients quite easily at the local market, or they will just be at home in your cupboard and this will allow you to make a wide variety of different meals.

 Too Many Carbs!

 Is there such a thing as “Too Much Pasta?”

 A lot of people think that pasta will make you put on a lot of weight and that there is only a certain amount that you should consume in a week.
 Well, this is another myth that we are going to bust.